 Columbia, South Carolina: World's Largest Fire HydrantAt almost 40 feet tall and five tons, this tilted-by-design sculpture does not provide a single drop to fight fires.
 But it's the largest of three contenders for the biggest hydrant title.
-Unveiled on February 18, 2001, by the same artist who painted the Tunnelvision mural behind it.
+Unveiled on February 18, 2001, by artist Blue Sky, who painted the Tunnelvision mural behind it.

 - 1400 Taylor St., Columbia, SC